gin66/ScientificColorMaps/README.md

 * `discrete50()` -> [(Float, Float, Float)] ... subset of 50 colors
 * `discrete100() -> [(Float, Float, Float)]` ... subset of 100 colors

+# Code generator

+Just run `swift run' in the package directory, which will (re-)create the color palette swift files in folder `Sources/ScientificColorMaps`

 # Note:

 API may change

 # License

+This package is licensed under the MIT License.
 The color data has its own license.
 See in the respective file +LICENCE.pdf

+## Acknowledgments

+* This package was generated using data from Version 8.0.1 of the Scientific Colour Maps, available at <https://www.fabiocrameri.ch/colourmaps/>.